msarwadi/recommender/README.md

    ```
    npm run dev
    ```
-5. Open the link that pops up (https:localhost:XXXX) and navigate to this link in your browser of choice
+5. Open the link that pops up `https:localhost:XXXX` and navigate to this link in your browser of choice

-6. Enter 'Company Name', 'Industry', 'Location', and 'Causes/Missions' you would like to contribute to
+6. Enter `Company Name`, `Industry`, `Location`, and `Causes/Missions` you would like to contribute to

-7. Click 'Generate Recommendation'
+7. Click `Generate Recommendation`

 8. Search the given recommendation in the Nonprofit Search Engine